 They come in a range of shapes and sizes and used well, can really enhance your brand.
 Print a generic design and it will work on a large range of marketing for a number of years, or print a small run for a specific campaign or event.

-You can provide clients with extra information about your business, prices, information on products and services, direct them towards your social media, or even tempt them with special offers.
+You can provide your customers with extra information about your business, prices, information on products and services, direct them towards your social media, or even tempt them with special offers.

-Just think creatively how you can use them to market your small business and raise your brand awareness.
+Just think creatively how you can use them to market your wellness business and raise your brand awareness.

 Stickers on business stationery

 I very rarely send anything out now but on the rare occasion that I do, I always pop a sticker onto the envelope.
 It gives a nice finishing touch and the recipient knows exactly who it’s from.
 I’ve also used it on CD boxes and on proofs for clients.

 Rather than printing hundreds of compliments slips that you’ll rarely use, buy some thick, luxury notepaper (or in your business colours) and put a sticker on the top.